 Our Odyssey Series offers CTY students in grades 7-10 the chance to explore the liberal arts and expression through art, literature, history, philosophy, and political science.

-Fall 2017 programs now open for registration!Register Now
+Spring 2018 programs now open for registration!Register Now